ViliusDevX/ViliusDevX/README.md

 I study cybersecurity with a strong focus on SOC analysis, blue team skills, log investigation, and how attacks are detected in real environments.

-My strongest side is cybersecurity, especially SOC-style thinking, SIEM alerts, Windows logs, phishing, malware behavior, Active Directory basics, and incident investigation.
+My strongest side is cybersecurity, especially SOC style thinking, SIEM alerts, Windows logs, phishing, malware behavior, Active Directory basics, and incident investigation.

 Right now, I am also steering more toward IT Support, Technical Support and Windows Business Central Support, where I can use my troubleshooting mindset, Windows knowledge, networking basics, documentation habits, and cybersecurity awareness.